chuckremes/ffi-rzmq/README.txt

 I was unable to detect any measurable performance drop due to FFI regardless of which ruby runtime was tested.
 JRuby had the best overall performance (with --server) once it warmed up.
-MRI behaved quite well too and has a much lower memory footprint than JRuby.
+MRI behaved quite well too and has a much lower memory footprint than JRuby (use the trunk version of the FFI bindings to fix several threading issues affecting MRI).

 The hope is that in a multi-threaded environment that JRuby's native threads and lack of GIL will provide the best ZeroMQ performance using the ruby language.

+Unfortunately, there is really no reasonable way to support zero-copy using Ruby.
+Anytime data needs to be accessible by the Ruby runtime, it must be copied out of native memory to the Ruby heap.
+The same is true for the reverse.
+I am investigating ways to "pin" primitive arrays in memory for Rubinius and JRuby to achieve zero-copy, but that is a ways off.

 == FEATURES/PROBLEMS: